‘Mallory Is Not Gone’: Daniel Mallory Ortberg on Coming Out As Trans

 In your career, you’ve really defined exactly what you want to do every step of the way, to the point of creating your own weird genres just to suit your own needs.
 But this process sounds like it took you off guard.

 Yeah, you always surprise yourself.
 There are ways in which I feel supremely confident, like when it comes to making friends, or work stuff.
 But this, for me, was a thing where there was less confidence than I normally get to have.
 It was like, “Where has your fucking chutzpah gone, my buddy?”
 Where’s Barbra Streisand singing “Don’t Rain on My Parade”?
 Where’s the fun?
-And part of what’s been actually good about taking these steps toward transitioning and coming out for me is “Oh, this is not just loss and pain and anxiety.
-This is exciting, thrilling, energizing, and fun.
-And I get to find a different version of myself that’s not just like ‘Hey guys, I’m sad.
+And part of what’s been actually good about taking these steps toward transitioning and coming out for me is: “Oh, this is not just loss and pain and anxiety.
+This is exciting, thrilling, energizing, and fun.”
+And I get to find a different version of myself that’s not just like “Hey guys, I’m sad.
 I lost my gender.
 I don’t know where it went.
-Everything’s a mess.’”
+Everything’s a mess.”

-A big part of this last year was “Oh shit, I think I’m going to have to transition.
+A big part of this last year was “Oh, shit, I think I’m going to have to transition.
 I can’t possibly transition.”
-And then finally “Holy shit, I get to transition?
+And then, finally, “Holy shit, I get to transition?
 This is awesome.”
-And suddenly I was like “I want things, and I am thrilled by things, and I’m energized and I want to look at myself and I want to pay careful attention to how this makes me feel.
+And suddenly I was like, “I want things, and I am thrilled by things, and I’m energized, and I want to look at myself, and I want to pay careful attention to how this makes me feel.
 This is amazing.”

 I have periodically talked about how I could absolutely send William Shatner 30 percent of my gender therapy bills.